-London-born designer Craig Green established his namesake label in 2012, shortly after graduating the Fashion Masters course at Central Saint Martins.
-He has since carved a unique position amongst the city’s most innovative menswear designers, and continues to earn both critical and commercial success globally.
+London-born designer Craig Green MBE established his namesake label in 2012 shortly after graduating the Fashion Masters course at Central Saint Martins.
+He has since carved out a unique position amongst the industry’s most innovative talents and continues to earn both critical and commercial success globally.